Skip to main content

 About Land of Nerds

-Transforming 10 acres in Lancaster, CA into a resilient food forest.
+Transforming 10 acres in Lancaster, CA β€” 5 acres of regenerative agroforestry, 5 acres of ecological preservation and restoration.
 Built by nerds, for nerds.

 Live metrics